 6. Only deal with one vendor

-Managing and maintaining multiple technology systems can be a real drain on resources and budget.
-If there is a problem, IT may need to work with multiple vendors – and if the issue has to do with an integration between different systems, you may also have to budget for the time to find a technician who is familiar with the separate software solution involved.
-Software updates can also be complex and costly when you are working with a constellation of systems – especially when an update to one of the solutions causes the integration to break down.
+Managing and maintaining multiple technology systems can drain resources and budget.
+If there is a problem, IT may need to work with multiple vendors – and if the issue has to do with an integration between different systems, it can be hard to find a technician who is familiar with the separate software solutions involved.
+Software updates can also be complex and costly when you are working with a constellation of systems – especially when integrations break down.

 A unified platform to take your business to the next level

-Unified commerce has already revolutionized retail, and it’s now set to do the same for the F&B industry.
+Unified platforms have already revolutionized retail.
+Now is the time for the F&B industry.

-With the LS Retail solutions for restaurants, you can unify all your business functions and processes, and get a clear overall picture of your entire operation.
-You can also improve communication between employees, because the system streamlines processes – for example, orders are automatically sent from the POS to the printing stations or screen displays (KDS) in the kitchen, leaving no room for misunderstandings or delays.
+With LS Central, you can unify all your business functions and processes, and get a clear overall picture of your entire operation.
+You can also improve your internal processes – for example, orders are automatically sent from the POS devices (traditional cash registers, mobile POS, or even self-ordering kiosks and QR menus) to the printing stations or screen displays (KDS) in the kitchen, leaving no room for misunderstandings or delays.
 By centralizing both information and decision-making, our software can help you cut down on food waste and unnecessary operational costs.
 And, perhaps most important, it allows you to provide the best guest experience, time after time.

 Contact us if you’d like to learn more about our solutions for restaurants, or to get a personalized demo.